vinala/docs/src/lumos.md

 ### Generating commands

-Pikia Framework allow's you to create your own Lumos commands using the command `make:command` which will create command class in `app/console/commands`, the command require the name of the class and option for the key of the command:
+Lighty Framework allow's you to create your own Lumos commands using the command `make:command` which will create command class in `app/console/commands`, the command require the name of the class and option for the key of the command:

 	php lumos make:command newPersonCommand

-In this exemple Pikia will create Lumos command with the name of newPersonCommand and a key with the default value 'greeting'.
+In this exemple Lighty will create Lumos command with the name of newPersonCommand and a key with the default value 'greeting'.

 	php lumos make:command newPersonCommand --command=new:persone

-In this exemple Pikia will create Lumos command with the name of newPersonCommand and the key willhave the value 'new:persone'.
+In this exemple Lighty will create Lumos command with the name of newPersonCommand and the key willhave the value 'new:persone'.

 ### Command Structure